 - Mandatory Orientation: A student enrolled in a CBL course is required to participate in a CBL Orientation at SLU within the first two weeks of classes as well as an Agency Orientation at the CBL Placement during the next two weeks of classes.
-The weeks in between the Orientation at SLU and the Agency Orientation are used for students to either select their placement or complete necessary paperwork required by the placement agency.
 Students are required to check their email daily for emails from the CBL office in regards to their placement and answer immediately as to not delay the placement process.

 - Learning from Reflection: There are three main components to any CBL program or course: reflection, reciprocity and exposure to and appreciation of difference.
 Reflection requires that students understand the broader historical, social, political, economic, environmental and/or physical/natural contexts of their experience in the community.
 A student enrolled in a CBL course will be required to reflect on their experiences through reflection activities.
 Across our CBL courses, reflection has taken on many forms including research projects, short papers, oral presentations, journals, collaborative projects and/or creative projects.
 The professor will inform the CBL student of the reflection assignments on the syllabus during the first week of classes.
 Reciprocity means that all parties (students, professors and Community Partners) involved in the CBL experience are teaching and learning.
 Our CBL courses and programs emphasize partnerships where defining and assessing community needs and developing approaches to address those needs is done collaboratively between the students, professors and the Community Partners.
 Lastly, our CBL program emphasizes opportunities to explore and better understand difference.
 In addition to emphasizing race, ethnicity, gender and sexuality, which are typically the foci of many diversity initiatives, our CBL courses also open the doors of understanding to social class, geography, disability, and age.
 What is especially rewarding is that CBL allows for the understanding of diversity in all its forms from a more personal and critical perspective.
 Community Partners are encouraged to ask the students placed at their agency about their assignments and offer assistance or additional information as needed.
 The more the student understands the agency, the more the student learns both in class and out.

 - Forms: A student enrolled in a CBL course is required to complete the following forms.
 These forms assist the office in the placement process as well as document statistics for use by the professor and to help secure funding for the program.
-The forms needed are Student Preference Sheet/Email, a Student Placement Contract, and a Student Time Log.
+The forms needed are Student Preference Form/Profile Form, a CBL Student Commitment Form, and time log (located on site.)

-Student Preference Sheet/Email: A student will be given information in regards to CBL placements that are available to them either during the Mandatory Orientation held during the first few weeks of classes or the student might also be contacted via email before the semester begins with placement options.
-The CBL student will need to complete this form before the end of the orientation session or reply to the email within 2 business days with their placement preference.
+Placement Preference Form: A student will be given information in regards to CBL placements that are available to them either in their first few classes or the student might also be contacted by the CBL office, via email, with placement options.
+The CBL student will need to complete this online form by the deadline given to have the best options for placements.
 The CBL office tries very hard to place the student in their first choice; however student class schedule, athletics and even transportation may play a role in being assigned a second or third choice.
 Students should consider all commitments before ranking their preferences.